 We develop tools for modeling protein structures and their interactions.
 This includes novel methods for:

 - Protein-protein docking.
-Predict how two or more proteins can interact from its individual unbound components can reveal new insights in the basic principles of molecular recognition.
-Moreover, the better understanding of protein-protein interactions can be useful for structure-based drug design and other applications.
-Our research interests include the development of tools to address this otherwise high demanding computational problem.
-Please have a look to our FRODOCK server for the prediction of protein-protein interactions using an improved version of our Fast Rotational DOCKing method.
-Given the 3D coordinates of two interacting proteins the server generates very efficiently many potential predictions of how they could interact.
+Predicting how two or more proteins can interact from their individual unbound components can reveal new insights into the basic principles of molecular recognition.
+Please check our FRODOCK server based on an improved version of our Fast Rotational DOCKing method.
+Given the 3D coordinates of two interacting proteins, the server generates very efficiently many potential predictions of how they could interact.

-- Loop modeling.
-RCD+ server is a fast and accurate loop-closure modeling tool.
-Accurate all-atom loop predictions and ensembles can be easily generated in only few minutes.
+- Protein loop prediction is an essential task in protein structure modeling, structural refinement, antibody design, and ion channels modeling.
+Our RCD+ server is a fast and accurate loop-closure modeling tool.
+Accurate all-atom loop predictions and ensembles can be easily generated in only a few minutes.

 - Coarse-grained potential.
 Knowledge-base ORientational Potential (KORP) is a statistical potential derived from known protein structures by classical Boltzmann inversion that only depends on the pairwise relative orientation and position of three backbone residue atoms.
 We successfully applied it to protein and loop modeling (KORP), protein-ligand (KORP-PL), and stability prediction upon mutation (KORPM).